cshum/rodabase/README.md

 Optional [transaction](#transaction) instance `tx`.

 ####.readStream([options])
 Obtain a ReadStream of the Roda section by calling the `readStream()` method.
-The resulting stream is a [Highland](http://highlandjs.org/), Node Readable stream.
 You can specify range options control the range of documents that are streamed.
-See [Index Mapper](#index-mapper) for more examples.

 Optional `options` object with the following options:
   * `gt` (greater than), `gte` (greater than or equal) define the lower bound of `_id` or `_key` to be streamed.
 When `reverse: true` the order will be reversed, but the documents streamed will be the same.